Hemanthreddy444/Projects/README.md

-This repository contains a 3-tier architecture of AWS.
+This is  a 3-tier architecture of AWS.
 The 3-tier architecture typically consists of the following layers:
 Presentation Layer (Web Tier): Handles user interactions.
 This layer consists of an Load Balancer (LB) distributing traffic to EC2 instances running web servers.
 Application Layer (App Tier): Hosts the application logic.
 This layer uses EC2 instances running the application behind another LB or an auto-scaling group.
 Data Layer (Database Tier): Manages the data storage.
 This layer typically uses an RDS (Relational Database Service) instance for database management.